Almost everyone craves extra space. But when that extra space is vertical it can pose some unique decorating challenges.

 Take Window Treatments to the Ceiling

 This is a tough one for some people to wrap their heads around, but no matter how tall the windows are, hang your draperies at ceiling height.
-If you bring them any lower you’ll create a division in the wall and make the upper area feel cold and isolated.
-This will require a lot of fabric but it will create a very dramatic effect and make your room look fantastic.
-(Tip: Use a solid color for this.
-A pattern can be overwhelming when used to this scale.)
+If you bring them any lower you will create a division in the wall and make the upper area feel cold and isolated.
+This will require a lot of fabric, but it will create a very dramatic effect and make your room look fantastic.
+A pro tip, you should use a solid color for this.
+A pattern can be overwhelming when used at this scale.

 Use Architectural Details